 - The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

-Asset allocation describes the share of investments in specific employee relations, remuneration of staff and tax compliance.
+Asset allocation describes the share of investments in specific assets.

 Good governance practices include sound